Mihir-Naik/Car-Race/README.md

 - The racing experience should be smooth enough to continue racing.
 - The game should get more challenging as the race advances.
 - The score for each player should be visible on screen.
+- The game should have some kind of background music during race time.
 - Finally, Winner should be displayed on screen to get the results.